 All in all, the AirGenius 5 (model HFD320) is one of the nicest air cleaning products I’ve had the pleasure to own and test.
 Build quality is great and a nice assortment of features really make it a true winner.
 It’s also one of the quietest I’ve tested and measured, despite moving so much air.

 Having an air cleaner with air flow similar to a fan may not be for everyone, but it’s one reason why the HFD320 has some of the best lab-proven clean air delivery rates and 250 sq. ft. of coverage.
 It holds its own when compared to true HEPA-based air purifiers, too, with almost the same air cleaning efficiency.

-However, for average homes it’s a fantastic air cleaner that’s well worth your money.
+However, for average homes, it’s a very nice little air cleaner that’s well worth your money.
 While it’s a bit expensive in stores locally, you can find the great buyer reviews and a much lower price over at Amazon.

 - 99.9%, 0.3 micron air filtering quality

 - Washable/reusable filters